the-crypt-keeper/tldw/README.md

 #### More: Full-Text-Search across everything ingested, Local LLM inference as part of it for those who don't want to mess with setting up an LLM, and a WebApp to interact with the script in a more user-friendly manner (all features are exposed through it).
 #### The original scripts by `the-crypt-keeper` are available here: [scripts here](https://github.com/the-crypt-keeper/tldw/tree/main/tldw-original-scripts)
 ## [Public Demo](https://huggingface.co/spaces/oceansweep/Vid-Summarizer)
-#### Demo may be broken but should be working.
-If it's not, let me know.
-(HF dev spaces is touchy...)

 ![License](https://img.shields.io/badge/license-apache2.0-green)